RobustBench/robustbench/README.md

 The goal of **`RobustBench`** is to systematically track the *real* progress in adversarial robustness.
-There are already [more than 3'000 papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) on this topic, but it is still unclear which approaches really work and which only lead to [overestimated robustness](https://arxiv.org/abs/1802.00420).
+There are already [more than 3'000 papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) on this topic, but it is still often unclear which approaches really work and which only lead to [overestimated robustness](https://arxiv.org/abs/1802.00420).
 We start from benchmarking the Linf, L2, and common corruption robustness since these are the most studied settings in the literature.

 Evaluation of the robustness to Lp perturbations *in general* is not straightforward and requires adaptive attacks ([Tramer et al., (2020)](https://arxiv.org/abs/2002.08347)).